tylertitsworth/5th-age-srd/Character-Rules/Strongholds.md

 - The location of a secret door or a hidden entrance or exit • The location and nature of a trap
 - A description of one riddle or puzzle
 - The location and description of one powerful magic item It may seem like this is taking the fun out of the adventure, but for the player with the establishment it will seem like the opposite.
-It will make them feel awesome, and at the end of the day, you can always add more traps and secret doors!
+It will make them feel awesome, and at the end of the full recovery, you can always add more traps and secret doors!

 ---